 Steve was one of the first 50 people in the U.S. to take and pass all three courses of the USTA’s comprehensive Level II Sport Science workshops covering nutrition, physiology, sports medicine and biomechanics, motor learning and psychology.
 Based on his demonstrated knowledge of the application of the sports sciences to tennis coaching, the USTA allowed Steve to skip the Level I test requirement.

 He has spoken at the U.S. Open for the USTA’s Tennis Teachers Conference, the Texas Tennis Coaches Association annual convention (the fourth-largest tennis coaches conference in the U.S.), the Indiana High School Tennis Coaches Association and has conducted coaching workshops for the USHSTCA in California, Georgia, Louisiana, New York and Texas.
 At two USPTR International Tennis Symposia on Hilton Head Island, his lectures were rated #2 and #5, respectively out of more than 40 speakers.
-He was invited to Spain to speak at the annual conference of the Spanish Professional Tennis Registry, spoke at the Mexican Tennis Federation’s annual congress, consulted and lectured at a tennis conference for Asian coaches in Bali, Indonesia, conducted a sport science workshop and junior clinic for the Jamaican Lawn Tennis Association and acted as a Certification Tester for the USPTR there, and conducted clinics for coaches and juniors for the Bermuda Lawn Tennis Association.
+He was invited to Spain to speak at the annual conference of the Spanish Professional Tennis Registry, spoke at the Mexican Tennis Federation‘s annual congress, consulted and lectured at a tennis conference for Asian coaches in Bali for the Indonesian Tennis Federation, conducted a sport science workshop and junior clinics for the Jamaican Lawn Tennis Association and acted as a Certification Tester for the USPTR there, and conducted clinics for coaches and juniors for the Bermuda Lawn Tennis Association.

 Steve taught tennis professionally beginning in 1984, teaching and coaching adults and juniors in a wide variety of recreational and competitive programs.
 In 1992, he led the Hilton Head High School Boys tennis team to the South Carolina Region 6-AAA championship and was assistant coach of the girls team which won the SC Region 8-AAA title.
 He is a certified member of the Professional Tennis Registry with a Professional rating and has served on the Boards of Directors of Hilton Head’s tennis association and tennis professionals association, and the Lawrence (KS) Tennis Association and Roswell (GA) Community Tennis Association.